Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 \textbf{Reception of Echo\_Echo and Ready\_Echo messages.} We detail here how processes handle Ready\_Echo messages (Echo\_Echos are handled similarly).
 Upon receiving a $[\texttt{READY\_ECHO}, p_i, p_j, (s, bid), m, path]$ message, we have seen that processes can extract $[\texttt{ECHO}, p_j, (s, bid), m, path]$ and $[\texttt{READY}, p_i, (s, bid), m, path]$ messages.
 However, it might not always be necessary for processes to forward the Ready\_Echo message to their neighbors, as a Dolev dissemination would dictate.
 Indeed, some of these neighbors might have already delivered the Echo or the Ready message (MD.3,~\ref{sec:bonomi_optims}), or neighbors that have delivered can be included in the received path (MD.4,~\ref{sec:bonomi_optims}).
-Algo.~\ref{alg:ready2} provides the pseudocode that processes use to handle the Ready\_Echo messages they receive.
+Algorithm~\ref{alg:ready2} provides the pseudocode that processes use to handle the Ready\_Echo messages they receive.

 \textbf{Empirical lessons.} We observed that the system's latency is lower when processes first forward a message they have received before sending the message they might have created.
 In addition, one might also remark that we have not mentioned the possibility for a received Ready message to trigger the emission of a Ready message, which might be exploited to create a Ready\_Ready message.
-Similarly, one could say that receiving an Echo\_Echo message might trigger the emission of an Echo message, which would justify the need to create a message type that would carry three Echos.
-In practice, we have not observed that these phenomena appeared sufficiently often to justify this implementation.
+Similarly, one could imagine that receiving an Echo\_Echo message might trigger the emission of an Echo message, which would justify the need to create a message type that would carry three Echos.
+In practice, we have not observed that these phenomena are rare enough to justify not handling them with specific code.